PA Consulting comments on the Autumn Budget

 Tags

-Our experts reflect on the UK Chancellor’s Autumn Budget and the impact it may have in a number of key areas.
+Our experts reflect on the Chancellor’s Autumn Budget and the impact it may have in a number of key areas.

 Christian Norris, CEO, says: